roflmaostc/drtvam/docs/src/plugin_reference/projector.rst

     * - ``pixel_size``
       - ``float`` or ``mi.Point2f``
       - The size of a pixel in the image plane, in scene units.
-Specifying a single float will set the same size for both dimensions.

     * - ``aperture_radius``
       - ``float``